How to choose CAPA software: 8 essential functions

 - Design controls

 When evaluating CAPA software options, consider the quality of the audit trail capabilities.
-A CAPA solution must offer sufficient audit trail requirements to avoid FDA noncompliance.
+A CAPA management system must offer sufficient audit trail requirements to avoid FDA noncompliance.
 In addition to meeting these minimum guidelines, it should provide a full audit trail to support data-driven management.

-The CAPA system should, ideally, operate as a single place to understand how issues are linked to the entire organization and take preventive action in real-time.
-It’s impossible to adopt a proactive approach to preventive action with a CAPA management software which relies on manual data input.
+The CAPA management system should, ideally, operate as a single place to understand how issues are linked to the entire organization and take preventive action in real-time.
+It’s impossible to adopt a proactive approach to preventive action with CAPA software that relies on manual data input.
 By using a system for closed-loop intelligence, you can exceed regulatory requirements for audit trails and make data-informed decisions for quality operations.